enigma-io/boundless/GETTING_STARTED.md

 import {Button} from 'boundless';
 ```

-Based on the [Button props](/Button#props), we know we can give it children of our choice and hook into the "pressed" event by supplied an `onPressed` callback.
+Based on the [Button props](/Button#props), we know we can give it children of our choice and hook into the "pressed" event by supplying an `onPressed` callback.
 Here's a minimal functional example:

 ```jsx
 import React from 'react';